rbuerki/death-metal-disco/_notes.md

     for a in l:
         print(a.strip())
 ```

+- [ ] - [ ] Think about that: When I set a record to inactive, the artist / label / genre etc. are not touched, set to inactive.

 - [ ] Within update: if a rating is made, then I should write to the ratings table
 - [ ] Within update:  also it should be possible ro re-add inactive records! (and to pay for it in credits!)